Pages

 Full Cup

 We've all had the is-the-cup-half-full conversation.
-I've been thinking a lot about this debate lately, and the people in my life whose perspectives has greatly influenced mine.
+I've been thinking a lot about this debate lately, and the people in my life whose perspectives have greatly influenced mine.
 Sadly, one man whose point of view always pointed me toward realism will now be missing from my life much, much too soon.
 Dear friends: I urge you not to surround yourself with people who agree with you all the time.
 Like the saying goes, if everyone in the room is thinking the same way, then no one is thinking.
 We only grow through challenges.

 Despite the unfair loss of his voice, I seek to remain optimistic and hopeful, yet, thanks to him, realistic too.
 Because, let's be honest, the cup may only be half full of water but it's also half full of air.
 If you ask me, that's a full cup.